mathworks/Simscape-Battery-Electric-Vehicle-Model/Components/BatteryHighVoltage/README.md

-# Component / High Voltage Battery
+# High Voltage Battery Component

-This is a component to simulate the abstract dynamics of a high voltage battery pack.
+This is a road vehicle component to simulate the abstract dynamics of a high voltage battery pack.

 This component provides four different models of a high voltage battery,